mshagirov/pythonlab/_01-introduction/00-introduction.md

 - **Deep learning and artificial intelligence**: Deep learning frameworks like PyTorch and TensorFlow are used to create and train models that learn to identify objects in images, to predict trends, or for building intelligent chatbots.
-- **Data analysis**: Using libraries like Pandas, Python helps analyse data to uncover insights.
+- **Data analysis**: Using libraries like pandas, Python helps analyse data to uncover insights.
 - **Scientific computing**: Python was created to support scientific and mathematical computations.
 With tools like NumPy, you can simulate physical systems, or analyse